CroudTech/Croud-Style-Guide/README.md

 The Croud Style Guide is a mixture of **design patterns** and technical documentation for **reusable UI components**.

 [Live Style Guide](https://croudsupport.github.io/Croud-Style-Guide/#/)

 [Live Technical Docs](https://croudsupport.github.io/Croud-Style-Guide/technical/)

+## Updating

+To update the style guide, simply run yarn upgrade on the npm package:

+   yarn upgrade croud-style-guide

+Read the [docs](https://github.com/CroudSupport/Croud-Style-Guide/blob/master/docs/Upgrading.md) for more information on upgrading.

 ## Using the Style Guide